Background pattern

 See section 3.

 Omeprazole passes into breast milk, but it is unlikely to affect the baby when used in therapeutic doses.
-Your doctor will decide if you can take omeprazole while breastfeeding.
+Your doctor will decide whether you can take omeprazole if you are breastfeeding.

 Omeprazole is unlikely to affect your ability to drive or use tools or machines.
 However, side effects such as dizziness and visual disturbances (see section 4) may occur.
-If they do, you should not drive or operate machinery.
+If this happens, do not drive or use machines.

 Your doctor will tell you how many capsules to take and for how long.
 This will depend on your condition and age.